backspace/evalmtl/README.md

 * I was getting segfaults using DBM, maybe because I was running on MacOS?
 * I needed only a subset of properties and a subset of fields from each property

+My changes:

+* added some diagnostic logging
+* used Bundler for Ruby dependency management
-I changed some of the page caching to use the filesystem and added a simple sqlite generator.
+* amended the evalweb caching to use the filesystem for `street` and `address`
+* added a simple sqlite generator using DataMapper
+* tweaked for parsing of 2014 assessment data

+I see the project creator has a 2014 assessment fork which I didn’t realise until I was writing this!

 ## Usage